qlik-oss/core-website/docs/recipes/core/kubernetes.md

 ### Services

 `mira` and `license-service`, `engine` are configured services that exposes API ports to the outside of the Kubernetes cluster.
 Mira and the License Service have their REST APIs on ports `9100` and `9200` respectively.
-QIX Engine exposes port `9076` which serves the QIX websocket API and port `9090` which serves that Prometheus `/metric` endpoint separately.
+QIX Engine exposes port `9076` which serves the QIX websocket API and port `9090` which serves the Prometheus `/metric` endpoint separately.

 Although not strictly necessary, the services are exposed to the outside of the cluster so that they can be easily accessed for demonstration purposes.

 ### Labeling

-An important thing to note, is the label used on the [QIX Engine deployment](./plain/frontira/engine-deployment.yml):
+An important thing to note, is the label used on the engine in the [engine-deployment.yaml](https://github.com/qlik-ea/core/blob/master/kubernetes/plain/frontira/engine-deployment.yaml) file:

 ```yml
 metadata: